ICT4H/atomfeed/doc/event-driven.md

 The server breaks up the series of events into separate documents and gives each of them their own URL.
 The server might choose to make each document represent a period of time e.g. a day, or might divide the series of events evenly so that each document has e.g. 100 entries.

-Similar to a doubly-linked list, each document has *prev* and *next* links that can be followed to find the next document in the chain.
+Similar to a doubly-linked list, each document has *prev-archive* and *next-archive* links that can be followed to find the next document in the chain.

 There is one special document known as the recent document, which holds the most recent entries.
 This document does not have a *next* link because it is at the head of the list.